dorny/paths-filter/README.md

     # Enable listing of files matching each filter.
     # Paths to files will be available in `${FILTER_NAME}_files` output variable.
     # Paths will be escaped and space-delimited.
-    # Output is usable as command line argument list in linux shell
+    # Output is usable as command line argument list in Linux shell
     list-files: shell

     # In this example changed files will be checked by linter.